 One of the nice things about staying at Yacht Club, is that for the most part your dining options are unlimited.

-From Yacht Club you can easily walk to all the restaurants of Beach Club, the Boardwalk, the Swan & Dolphin hotels, and Epcot.
+From Yacht Club you can easily walk to all the restaurants of Beach Club, the Boardwalk, the Swan & Dolphin hotels, and EPCOT.
 That’s a really awesome feature.
 So keep that in mind while we quickly discuss the thing I hate most about Disney’s deluxe resorts…

 Quick Service Food at Yacht Club